yugr/rust-slides/talk.md

 # Rust performance issues

-Rust puts safety ahead of performance:
+Rust seems to put safety ahead of performance:
   - "Rust is a modern systems programming language focusing on safety, speed, and concurrency" ([Rust by Example](https://doc.rust-lang.org/rust-by-example/))
+  - but at the same time things which would have incurred too much overhead are allowed
+    * e.g. integer overflows not checked in release

 Some Rust's abstractions are NOT zero-cost (or at least less zero-cost than in C++) :
   - are by design more expensive than C++ equivalents